ecampana/borrow-my-style/README.md

 [Feature engineering (notebook)](https://nbviewer.jupyter.org/github/ecampana/borrow-my-style/blob/master/feature-engineering.ipynb)

-From the orders table we can determine the rental count of each item.
-This information can be used, for example, to learn how often an item is rented during its listing lifetime.

-In order to determine the lifetime of items we need to know when they were delisted.
-But most items continue to be rented so in those cases we chose the current date as the date that they were delisted.

-In this note, we focus on engineering new features that will advance us towards a predictive model for inventory trends.

-First off, we load the data produced during the data cleaning pipeline.

 ## Apparel Sizes

 Apparel sizes can be numerical, ranging from zero and upwards, but in some instances they may be categorical, for example, "XS", "S", etc..
-Most sizes in the data are reported as a number and, therefore, we will choose to transform the few categorical labels into numerical values.
-Had the converse been true we would have converted the numerical values into categorical labels.
+Most sizes in the data are reported as a number and, therefore, we will choose to transform the few categorical labels that exist into a numerical value.
+Had the converse been true, we would have converted the numerical values into categorical labels.
 Individual ranges for "XS", "S", and "M" may be found online.
-For simplicity, we did not take into account the vanity sizes of the various brands and leave this as an underlying assumption of our modeling.
+For simplicity, we did not take into account the vanity sizes of the diverse brands and leave this as an underlying assumption of our modeling.

 ## Missing Inventory Sizes

 A minority of samples have their item sizes missing.
-For these, cases we will replace the missing value by the most frequent size in their respective item type, for example, the most common dress size is 4.
+For these, cases we replaced the missing value by the most frequent size in their respective item type, for example, the most common dress size was 4.
+This chose made the most sense when taking a look at the distribution of dress sizes.

 ## Inventory Lifetimes